 - Nursing homes

-Under Florida’s pure comparative fault standard, liability can be shared by anyone who shares blame for an injury.
+Under Florida’s comparative fault standard, liability can be shared by anyone who shares blame for an injury.
 Often, your attacker will not have the ability to pay for your injuries, regardless of whether or not a court sides with you.

 So, it can be helpful to determine if anyone else shares fault.
 Seeking compensation from all responsible parties will help to ensure that you’re fully compensated for your injuries and suffering after an assault.